prisma/prisma/docs/migrations/migration-files.md

 ## `steps.json`

-The `steps.json` is another representation of the steps that will be performed by Lift when you're executing the migration with `prisma2 lift up`.
+The `steps.json` is another representation of the steps that will be performed by Prisma when you're executing the migration with `prisma2 migrate up --experimental`.
 You can learn more about it in the [spec](https://github.com/prisma/specs/tree/master/lift#step).